 “The art of stitching introduced in India by the Greeks has witnessed a great transformation with the passage of time.”

 Every region of India has evolved its own peculiar syle of stitching.
-Moreover, various methods have been developed for weaving, dying and printing of the fabric.
+Moreover, various methods have been developed for weaving, dyeing and printing of the fabric.

 The highly prized Indian Sarees are the product of unmatched skill combined with the highly developed artistic finesse.